 To see what Gaylord’s are available near you, please visit: Gaylord Boxes For Sale

 Gaylord boxes are made of corrugated cardboard from brown Kraft paper.
 This material is lightweight, stiff but strong and resists bursting, splitting and tearing.
 A sheet of cardboard is made out of three pieces of Kraft paper.
 During the production process, one piece is crimped and glued between two other pieces to form corrugated cardboard.
 Gaylord’s usually have many layers glued together, depending on the wall thickness needed.
 When completed the cardboard is cut and folded to make boxes.

-You will find some have top and bottom flaps like a traditional packaging box, many have open tops, some are rectangle, some are square, some are octagon in shape, some have full bottoms, some have slips sheet bottoms, and some have no bottoms.
+You will find some have top and bottom flaps like a traditional packaging box, many have open tops, some are rectangle, some are square, some are octagon in shape, some have full bottoms, some have slips sheet bottoms, and some have no bottoms or tray bottoms.
 Some have holes in them to let fruits and vegetables breath, and some have spouts if they are holding liquid.
 It doesn’t matter the size and shape, they are all still known as Gaylord boxes.

 Gaylord boxes are used by many manufacturers, shipping companies, wholesalers, and recyclers.
 They are used for shipping and storage of bulk materials.
 Some of these heavy-duty boxes can hold as much as 3000 lbs.
 They are used in the recycling industry to hold and ship scrap metal, electronic recycling, plastic scrap, rubber, waste paper and demolition materials.

 They are used by food manufacturers for the shipping and storage of their powder ingredients like sugar, salt, flour, and milk powder.
 Other food manufacturers will use them to hold grains, oats, pasta, cereal, bread crumbs, herbs, spices, and fruits and vegetables.